backend-development/backend-development-textbook/source/caching.md

 ![russian doll caching](images/russian.png)

-But now we have  problem:  if we change one of the projects inside this edition, the cache for the pratial would be recreated.
+But now we have  problem:  if we change one of the projects inside this edition, the cache for the partial would be recreated.
 But this never gets triggered, because the cache for the whole edition is still valid: